|Medical Specialty||General Surgery

 Dr. Karpeh is frequently named to the list of top doctors, and most recently appeared in the Castle Connolly 2011 edition of “Top Doctors: New York Metro Area,” “America’s Top Doctors” and “America’s Top Doctors for Cancer.”

-Dr. Karpeh is among New York Magazine's "Best Doctors" as listed in the June 2011 edition of the magazine.
+Dr. Karpeh is among New York Magazine's "Best Doctors" as listed in the June 2011, 2012 and 2013 editions of the magazine.
 The New York Magazine is excerpted from Castle Connolly's annual guidebook, "Top Doctors: New York Metro Area."

 New York NY 10003